Soul Wisdom Therapy

 Group Therapy is a way to save money on therapy while still receiving its benefits.
-Click here to see the therapy groups that I currently offer.
+My fee for group therapy is typically $100 per session, and at times I can provide a sliding scale fee.
+Click here to see the online therapy groups that I will be offering soon.

 I am not on insurance panels, but I can provide you with a monthly invoice (or “superbill”) that you can send to your insurance company for reimbursement (if you have out of network benefits.)
 For example, PPO plans like Anthem Blue Cross, Blue Shield, Cigna and Aetna pay a portion of the cost of therapy.

 Special issues.
-Also, in some insurance situations (including Magellan), you can ask for a “single payer agreement” if you’ve had trouble finding a therapist who has specialized experience with issues such eating disorders or OCD, since I specialize in working with these issues.
+Also, in some insurance situations (such as for Magellan), you can ask for a “single payer agreement” if you’ve had trouble finding a therapist who specializes (as I do) with issues such eating disorders or OCD.

 Out of Pocket.
 If you can afford to pay out of pocket, there are several advantages to not using insurance for payment.